Broad Recommender System: An Efficient Nonlinear Collaborative Filtering Approach: Related Work

-In this paper, to address the above problems, we propose a new neural network based recommender system called Broad Collaborative Filtering (BroadCF).
-Instead of DNNs, Broad Learning System (BLS) is used as a mapping function to learn the complex relationships between users and items, which can avoid the above issues while achieving very satisfactory recommendation performance.
+In this paper, to overcome the above problems, we propose a novel neural network based recommender system called Broad Collaborative Filtering (BroadCF).
+Instead of DNNs, Broad Learning System (BLS) is used as a mapping function to learn the nonlinear matching relationships in the user-item pairs, which can avoid the above issues while achieving very satisfactory rating prediction performance.